Free Case Review

 After an accident, you will be feeling overwhelmed about what to do next.
 It is important to obtain representation from a lawyer with the skills and dedication to fight for you, no matter what type of collision or accident you may have had.

-Proving negligence in your car accident case
+How do we prove negligence in car accident cases?

 To successfully pursue compensation for an car accident injury, it is necessary to prove that the other driver acted in a negligent manner.
 This requires a showing that the vehicle operator failed to perform with a reasonable standard of care.
 Some examples of negligent driving behaviors include:

-• Speeding or reckless driving.
+- Speeding or reckless driving.
 Drivers have a duty to follow posted speed limit laws and drive at speeds that are reasonable for the road conditions.

-• Failing to comply with traffic signals.
+- Failing to comply with traffic signals.
 Traffic lights and signals are posted to control the flow of traffic and promote safety on the roadway.
 When drivers fail to abide by these signals, serious accidents can result.

-• Driving under the influence.
+- Driving under the influence.
 When drivers operate their vehicles under the influence of alcohol or drugs, they place themselves and everyone around them in danger.

 An efficient Chicago car accident attorney can help you establish an argument for negligence and, if necessary, present a case for compensation within the Illinois courts.